magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 others are dropped.

 The L3 manager knows which “generation” of connection is being established.
-Each generation uses a different dilation key (?), and is triggered by a new set of L1 messages.
+Each generation uses a different Dilation key (?), and is triggered by a new set of L1 messages.
 Connections from one generation should not be confused with those of a different generation.